Scott Rettich: Auto racing

 The first taste of motorsport for Scott Rettich was the 2005 SCCA June Sprints.
 Scott entered in the Spec Racer Ford class but did not finish the race.
-For 2006 Scott raced in the SCCA Central Division in the Formula Mazda and Spec Racer Ford class for Kerin Motorsports.
+For 2006 Scott raced in the SCCA Central Division in the Formula Mazda and Spec Racer Ford class for Keirn Motorsports.
 He won the championship in the Formula Mazda class winning 5 out of 10 races.
 He also won the Formula Mazda June Sprints and the Runoffs, thus winning the SCCA Triple Crown.
 He scored a second place in the Spec Racer Ford championship.

 Scott Rettich made his pro racing debut in 2007 with Mundill Racing in the Star Mazda championship.
 Scott started 9 out of 12 races in the season.
 He scored 3 top 10 finishes and scoring a 16th place in the championship.
 He was the best scoring driver for Mundill Racing, but also the one with the most entries.
 For 2008 he stayed with Mundill Racing in the Star Mazda championship, this time for a full season entry.
 His best finish was now a fifth place at Road Atlanta.
 In the final ranking Scott finished 11th.

 2009 marked a comeback in SCCA club racing for Scott Rettich.
 He raced in the SCCA Great Lakes Division in the Spec Racer Ford and Formula Enterprises class for Hippi Racing.
 Scott Rettich won both titles and the Formula Enterprises June Sprints.
 The next season was extremely successful for Scott.
 Driving for Hippi Racing Scott won the revived SCCA Spec Racer Ford Pro Series and scored a second place in the SCCA Pro Formula Enterprises (behind Sean Rayhall).
 He also swept the SCCA Triple Crown winning the Great Lakes championship, June Sprints and Runoffs.

 Rettich founded Alliance Autosport in 2011.
 Alliance Autosport made its debut at the 2011 24 Hours of Daytona in the GT class.
 The Porsche 911 GT3 997 was driven by Scott Rettich and Formula Enterprises rival Matthew Schneider.
 They start 29th and finished 20th.
 Scott returned to the Grand-Am Road Racing GT class at Watkins Glen driving for Racers Edge Motorsports in a Mazda RX-8.
 Alliance Autosport fielded Scott Rettich in the SCCA Pro Formula Enterprises and the SCCA Spec Racer Ford Pro Series.
 Rettich won the SCCA Pro Formula Enterprises in an impressive way winning 9 out of 10 races, the other race was won by Matthew Schneider.

 The 2012 season started with the 2012 24 Hours of Daytona Scott Rettich joined Matthew Schneider, Jon Miller, Darryl Shoff and Hal Prewitt at Daytona.
 Starting 31st the team finished 28th, 41st overall.
 Rettich ran a partial season in the 2012 U.S. F2000 National Championship National class driving a Van Diemen DP06 Formula Enterprises car.
 He achieved 4 podiums in 6 races and was placed 8th in the standings.
 Rettich won the Great Lakes Division Formula Enterprises championship, just like in 2011, 2010 and 2009.